Gedeom/itaka-project-api/README.md

 ```

 #### Docker
-To do list repository is very easy to install and deploy in a Docker container.
+This repository is very easy to install and deploy in a Docker container.

 ```sh
 cd itaka-project-api